 Pike said the council approached the county government, then went to individual cities and presented the idea of the RAP tax.
 By earlier in 2014, an interlocal agreement between the county and the cities was drafted, which is currently making its way through town and city councils for approval.

 The St. George City Council approved the interlocal agreement in June.
 Implementation of the agreement will ultimately rest in the hands of voters, however.

 “I love the fact we get to vote on it,” Pike said, adding that it’s going to be up to the city officials to explain to residents what exactly the tax is and how it works.

 “We will make the info available,” Pike said.

-According to the interlocal agreement, 15 percent of revenue from the RAP tax will go to the county to use as it sees fit; the remaining 85 percent will go to the cities and towns.
+According to the interlocal agreement, 15 percent of revenue from the RAP tax will go to the county to appropriate to cultural organizations within the county; the remaining 85 percent will go to the cities and towns.
 Of that 85 percent, 67 percent will be applied based on town/city population, with the remaining 33 percent based on point-of-sale, or where sales tax originates.

 It is anticipated that one-third of the funds will be produced by people visiting the county, Gardner said.

 An example of how the county government may apply its portion of the funds is through supporting Tuacahn Amphitheater.
 Considered one of the major economic drivers in the county, after Zion National Park, Tuacahn has made an economic impact in excess of $62 million on the county overall.

 As St. George is the largest city in the county, its portion of the funds will be around $1.2 million or so, Pike said.
 The city could have actually generated more money for itself if it implemented its own city-level RAP tax, but having a countywide tax benefits everyone, including St. George, he said.